-LOWER DIVISION
+LOWER DIVIDION

 English Composition (Required course) ENC 1101 English Composition 4

-Communication (Select 1 course) А
+ENG 1101 Eligiisii collipositioli

 Communication (Select 1 course) 4

 Math/Natural Sciences (Select 1 course) 4

 MAJOR AND CORE COURSES

 LOWER DIVISION

 FIN 1000 Principles of Finance 4

-GEB 2930 Business Capstone 4 2
+GEB 2930 Business Capstone 2

 MAN 1300 Introduction to Human Resource Management 4

 Total Diploma Credits

-General Education Credits 12
+General Education Credits 20

-Major and Core Credits 47
+Major and Core Credits 39

-TOTAL DIPLOMA CREDITS 59
+The state of the s

 In addition to the courses listed, at designated points in their programs of study, students are required to complete with a passing grade a seminar course.
-Students must complete the Sophomore Seminar during the quarter in which they finish the Diploma course requirements.
+Students must complete the E270 Sophomore Seminar during the quarter in which they finish the Diploma course requirements.